taobataoma/meanTorrent/README.md

 50. Complete RSS subscription support.
 51. Complete user follow system.
 52. Request system support.
 User can post a request to find any torrent and respond a request to upload torrent, rewards score support.
+53. Global sales setting support, admin can redefined the upload and download ratio in sales, the value is priority to the torrent sales settings.
+And show global sales notice message at home page.

 #### Chat room feature:
 1. Users name list